When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: Illustrative Application Mappings

-A media company deployed an automated system to summarize daily news articles for executive briefings.
-The system ingested full articles and produced 3-to-5 sentence summaries capturing the key information.
+Consider a composite summarization pipeline for daily news articles used in executive briefings.
+The system ingests full articles and produces 3-to-5 sentence summaries capturing the key information.

-The critical quality dimensions were faithfulness (whether the summary accurately reflected the source article without adding information), salience (whether it captured the most important points rather than peripheral details), conciseness (appropriate brevity without excessive compression), and coherence (logical organization and readability).
-Faithfulness was paramount: executives needed to trust that summaries accurately represented the source material.
+The critical quality dimensions are faithfulness (whether the summary accurately reflects the source article without adding information), salience (whether it captures the most important points rather than peripheral details), conciseness (appropriate brevity without excessive compression), and coherence (logical organization and readability).
+Faithfulness matters most here: executives need to trust that summaries accurately represent the source material.

-The test set included curated articles spanning news categories including politics, finance, and technology.
-Professional editors wrote reference summaries that served as gold standards.
-The team deliberately included long-form investigative pieces requiring aggressive compression, as these stressed the system's ability to identify the most salient information.
+In this scenario, the test set includes curated articles spanning news categories including politics, finance, and technology.
+Professional editors write reference summaries that serve as the reference standard.
+The test set also includes long-form investigative pieces requiring heavy compression, as these stress the system's ability to identify the most salient information.

-Automated evaluation used ROUGE-L scores against reference summaries as a directional signal~\citep{lin2004rouge}.
-Faithfulness was assessed using dedicated hallucination detection methods~\citep{maynez2020faithfulness} that identified claims in summaries not supported by source articles.
-Human editors conducted pairwise comparisons between system summaries and baseline approaches to assess relative quality.
-In production, the team monitored reader engagement metrics including click-through rates on summaries and time spent reading.
+Automated evaluation uses ROUGE-L scores against reference summaries as a directional signal.
+Faithfulness is assessed using dedicated hallucination detection methods~\citep{maynez2020faithfulness} that identify claims in summaries not supported by source articles.
+Human editors conduct pairwise comparisons between system summaries and baseline approaches to assess relative quality.
+In production, the team monitors reader engagement metrics including click-through rates on summaries and time spent reading.

-The experience revealed important lessons.
-ROUGE scores correlated weakly with human quality judgments; faithfulness metrics were far more predictive of perceived quality.
-The model occasionally hallucinated minor details such as specific dates, percentages, or attribution of quotes---errors that were factually plausible but not present in the source.
-Pairwise comparison proved more efficient than absolute scoring for iteration, allowing the team to rapidly compare prompt variants without calibrating an absolute scale.
+The scenario reveals important evaluation lessons.
+ROUGE scores may correlate weakly with human quality judgments; faithfulness metrics can be more predictive of perceived quality for factual summarization.
+Models may hallucinate minor details such as specific dates, percentages, or attribution of quotes---errors that are factually plausible but absent from the source.
+Pairwise comparison can be more efficient than absolute scoring for iteration, allowing the team to compare prompt variants without calibrating an absolute scale.